ggtracker/sc2reader/README.rst

     cd sc2reader-x.x.x
     python setup.py install

-Releases to PyPi can be very delayed, for the latest and greatest you are encouraged to install from Github master.
+Releases to PyPi can be very delayed (sorry!), for the latest and greatest you are encouraged to install from Github master.

 From Github